 No country can be completely low-context or high-context.
 For example, France is more ‘high-context’ in comparison with Germany, but low-context when compared to China.
 There are varying degrees and therefore it is important to be able to strike a balance while communicating with teams that are multi-cultural in nature.
 While communicating with people from high-context cultures, one has to be attuned to the meaning of body language and gestures.
 On the other hand, communication with a low-context culture will require more specific, precise, and clear communication.

 Scale 2 – The Evaluating Scale

-The evaluating scale is a measure of how one gives and receives feedback.
+The Culture Map shows how the evaluating scale is a measure of how one gives and receives feedback.
 Feedback in the corporate world works like a double-edged sword, especially when one attaches culture to it.
 Feedback cultures can be either direct or indirect.

 - Direct feedback cultures include forthright language and use absolute descriptions to emphasize the point.
 Words such as ‘totally’, ‘strongly’, etc. are used to give feedback in direct cultures.
 Direct feedback styles do not refrain from giving criticisms in front of a group.
 Countries such as Russia and Israel are examples.

 - Indirect feedback cultures, on the other hand, are subtler, use gentle words, and mask negative feedback with positive words.
 Indirect feedback cultures mostly use words suck as, ‘maybe’, ‘kind of’, etc. criticisms in indirect cultures are given privately.